CSCfi/csc-user-guide/docs/computing/containers/creating.md

 ### Running existing images

-To run programs that [use GPU](https://apptainer.org/docs/user/latest/gpu.html) use `--nv` flag when starting the container `apptainer run --nv /path_to_image/image.sif`.
-To use the graphical display with [VirtualGL](https://virtualgl.org/) a few environment variables have to be set as well.
-In the base images provided these are set automatically when the container is started.
-(Note that if you run `apptainer shell` instead of `apptainer run` `%runscript` is not executed and necessary environment variables for vgl are not set, you then have to set them manually, see [base image definition files](https://github.com/CSCfi/singularity-recipes/visualization) for details.)
+To run programs in [accelerated visualization](https://docs.csc.fi/computing/webinterface/accelerated-visualization/) that [use GPU](https://apptainer.org/docs/user/latest/gpu.html), use the `--nv` flag when starting the container: `apptainer run --nv /path_to_image/image.sif`.
+To use the graphical display with [VirtualGL](https://virtualgl.org/), a few environment variables have to be set as well.
+In the base images provided for GPU usage by CSC, these are set automatically when the container is started.
+Note that if you run `apptainer shell` instead of `apptainer run`, `%runscript` is not executed and necessary environment variables for vgl are not set, you then have to set them manually, see [base image definition files](https://github.com/CSCfi/singularity-recipes/tree/main/visualization) for details.

-To easily start the program create a `.desktop` [shortcut file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#recognized-keys) to `/users/$USER/Desktop` directory.
-Icon then appears on the desktop which will start the program in the container.
+To easily start the program, create a `.desktop` [shortcut file](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#recognized-keys) in the `$HOME/Desktop` directory in Puhti.
+An icon then appears on the desktop which will start the program in the container.

 Example `blender.desktop` file which starts the example container provided in the next section.
 ```